 Are Influencers Entitled?

 A few weeks ago, there was the “bloggergate” scandal.
 Many of you may have heard about the influencer who contacted the White Moose Cafe and created an internet riot.
 The cafe owner publicly embarrassed the girl, and hoards of people came rushing to his support.
-It seems, many individuals who do not work in this industry, just do not believe that social media influencers have “real jobs”.
+It seems, that many individuals who do not work in this industry, just do not believe that social media influencers have “real jobs”.
 Numerous times over the past few weeks, I have seen where people are saying influencers are entitled, they are brats… and the list goes on.
 While this seems to be a popular opinion of many, the truth of the matter may be quite different than how it is perceived.

-Why Are Influencer Perceived As Entitled?
+Why Are Influencers Perceived As Entitled?

-Let’s start out with why there is this perception that social media influencers are entitled.
+Let’s start out with why there is this perception that social media influencers are entitled to.
 First, I believe that with the rise of certain YouTubers and influencers, the general public is now starting to view all of us as the same.
-Yes, certain individuals are down right rude and obnoxious, but does that mean we are all like that?
+Yes, certain individuals are downright rude and obnoxious, but does that mean we are all like that?
 With the growth in influencer scandals of late, it is easy to see why some people think we are all the same.
 But wouldn’t that be the same as saying all attorneys are slimy sharks simply because some of them are?
 You see, the comparison is not fair because one group of bad apples does not define the majority.

 Not all vloggers are the Pauls.
 This may be hard to grasp for many, simply because they have such a large platform, but I promise that the vast majority of vloggers, bloggers, and influencers are in fact NOT entitled brats.

 They hear about influencers reaching out to companies, and think this makes them entitled.
 They see that many influencers do not go to a 9-5 job and think they are lazy freeloaders because of it.
-Scandals, like the White Moose incident, really thrust influencers as whole into the limelight and people create their opinions based on a small handful of incidents.
+Scandals, like the White Moose incident, really thrust influencers as a whole into the limelight and people create their opinions based on a small handful of incidents.